 I grew up in the water.
 With a pool in the backyard, my sis and I would play Mermaids all day long.
-This is where I picked up dolphin kick and my love for long wavey mermaid hair.
-This early training helped me swim the butterfly in high school and college.
-Now I use it to go Mermaiding and do photo shoots.
-I have taught a few people and decided to make a blog post of out of it.
-Hopefully, this blog will help you step by steps of how to swim like a mermaid.
+You think I am joking, but I remember sleeping in a swimming suit.
+These long summer days are where I picked up my love for the water, and the ability to do the dolphin kick.
+Inspired from the little mermaid, my sister and I would put sink rings around our legs and pretend it was a tail.
+This early training gave me the foundation to swim the butterfly in high school and college.
+Now I use it to go Mermaiding and do underwater photo shoots for professional mermaid vendors.
+I have taught a few people and decided to make a blog post out of it.
+Hopefully, this will help you learn step by steps on how to swim like a mermaid.

 Swim Like a Mermaid

 1. Feel comfortable putting your face in the water